Preventing

 "Those who've had a heart attack and have been worried about caffeine in tea should be reassured," he said.

 The study did not ask patients about decaffeinated tea use, but Mukamal said there's no reason to believe caffeine makes a difference in the benefit.
-However, herbal teas would not provide the same benefits since the chemical makeup is different than that found in black and green tea.
+However, herbal teas would not provide the same benefits since the chemical makeup is different than that found in black tea and green tea.

 Dark beer, wine and whiskey also contain flavonoids but in amounts lower than that found in tea.